 The editors shall ensure that there is a response to, and, where possible, resolution of any objections raised.
 The editors are responsible for considering the severity and importance of any remaining objections, and, ultimately, whether to seek additional community input and continue revision, or to proceed with publication of the new version of a specification.

 No specification is perfect.
 New use cases surface, and refinements and clarifications need to be made.
 As such, specifications are generally considered to be under continuous revision.
 The editors will decide when new releases are proposed for review based on input from the community, balanced against the need for a degree of stability and consideration of other IIIF priorities.

-New IIIF specifications, and the Image and Presentation API specifications following their version 2.0.0 releases, follow semantic versioning as defined in the IIIF Versioning Note.
-It is intended that minor, backwards compatible, releases will not be published more than once per year, and that major releases will not be published more than once in two years.
+New IIIF specifications, and the Image and Presentation API specifications beyond their version 2.0.0 releases, follow semantic versioning as defined in the IIIF Versioning Note.
+It is intended that minor, backwards compatible, releases will not be published more than once per year, and that major releases will not be published more than once every two years.

 Specification versions prior to 1.0 should be considered experimental, are not subject to community review, and may be updated with breaking changes at the editors’ discretion.

 The key words must, must not, required, shall, shall not, should, should not, recommended, and optional in this document are to be interpreted as described in RFC 2119.